-Uniformity in size is compulsory for Classes "Extra" and I.
+Uniformity in size is optional for Class II.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.1